Avoid These 3 Mistakes When On-Boarding a New Hire

 1. Not Informing of Company’s Mission, Vision and Values

 Everything an employee does should tie back to the company's values.
 Observing how others do things can only get you so far.
 An employee must understand the reason things are done a certain way and why the company exists in the first place.

 Tip: Include a one-page “How We Work” in their Welcome packet.
-Include any unspoken rules, office traditions, remote office hours, or anything that would be good for them to know that HR won’t tell them.
+Include any unspoken rules, office traditions, or anything that would be good for them to know that is not in your HR policies.
 Don’t have this?
 Have your team help develop it!

 2. Not Setting Clear Expectations